rishabhjoshi/rishabhjoshi.github.io.old/index.md

 Education Society for disadvantaged childern.
 I have also served in the Sri Aurobindo Ashram in Pondicherry.

+Some of my other interests are Competitive Coding (spoj, codeforces, codechef) and touch-typing, having clocked 81wpm at keyhero.

 ---

 ## Research Interest